How to Use Reported Speech and Indirect Questions in Ukrainian

 Forming Indirect Questions in Ukrainian

-Indirect questions are questions embedded within a statement or another question.
+Indirect questions are questions embedded within statements or other questions.
 In Ukrainian, indirect questions are introduced by question words such as хто (who), що (what), де (where), коли (when), чому (why), and як (how).
-The word order in indirect questions is typically that of a statement, not a direct question.
+Unlike direct questions, indirect questions do not use question intonation or inversion.

 Examples of Indirect Questions